 Although scientists have found a gene present in about 3% of the population that can thrive off just 4 to 6 hours of sleep, for most people, this isn’t nearly enough.
 The best way to determine if you’re getting enough sleep is to take note of how you feel during your regular activities.
 A great night of sleep will result in you feeling energetic and alert throughout the day.

-And of course, it’s not just the number of hours of sleep you get each night that determine how refreshed you feel in the morning, it’s also determined by the quality of your sleep and an uninterrupted sleep cycle.
+And of course, it’s not just the number of hours of sleep you get each night that determines how refreshed you feel in the morning, it’s also determined by the quality of your sleep and an uninterrupted sleep cycle.
 Knowing how much sleep you need, and how much sleep you need by age, are crucial to living a healthy, happy life.
 The first step to getting enough sleep is creating a sleep sanctuary.
 At Layla Sleep, we can make this happen.
-From our cooling pillows to our bamboo sheets, getting a good night’s sleep has never been easier.
+From our cooling pillows to our bamboo sheets and informational articles covering topics like how to choose a mattress, getting a good night’s sleep has never been easier.